 Fondsmanager ERSTE WWF STOCK ENVIRONMENT

 Not only ecological but also economic interests are connected with the security of water supply.
 A water shortage can also have serious consequences for companies, such as massive price increases or production losses.
 The topic of water is therefore likely to continue to play a central role in investing in the future.

 ERSTE WWF STOCK ENVIRONMENT is also specifically dedicated to the topic of water supply and thus directs investments towards the sustainable use of water resources.
 In addition, Erste Asset Management waives part of the management fee for the fund as part of its partnership with WWF.
 This supports numerous nature conservation projects of the WWF, such as the river protection program in Austria.

-All information about ERSTE WWF STOCK ENVIRONMENT and the cooperation with WWF can be found under this link.
-A current market commentary by the two fund managers Clemens Klein and Alexander Weiß can be found here.
+All information about ERSTE WWF STOCK ENVIRONMENT and the cooperation with WWF can be found here.

 For a glossary of technical terms, please visit this link: Fund Glossary | Erste Asset Management